devkimchi/blazor-hosting-model-sample/README.md

 1. Fork this repository.
 1. Clone to your local machine.
-1. Open the solution, `BlazorHostingModels.sln` with Visual Studio.
+1. Open the solution, `BlazorHostingModels.sln`, with Visual Studio.
 1. Build the entire solution.
 1. Run each project individually to see how it works.